laravel-streams/streams-core/docs/en/definitions.md

 While it's rarely required, you can also provide your own class name to use for the target object.
 This is helpful when your class overrides the target object.

 You can define your class with the name of the definition.
-For example since we're using button examples, the class would be defined as `button`.
+For example since we're using action examples, the class would be defined as `action`.

     'save' =>[
         'text' => 'Save Category'